A trip to Europe is a once-in-a-lifetime experience and is on the bucket list of many Canadian tourists.

 If Canadians are heading to Europe during the summer school holidays, they should not miss out on some of the best beaches in the Mediterranean.
 Italy, Spain, and the south of France are ideal for those who enjoy a slow-paced holiday where they can experience (and taste) every second.
 They are also very kid-friendly, great for those travelling to Europe with their family.

 Culture and winter lovers: Benelux, Germany, and Austria

 These countries are some of the most special places to spend a magical Christmas and wintertime in Europe.
 Activities include Christmas markets, beautifully-decorated old towns, and outdoor activities like skiing and ice skating.

 Furthermore, big cities in Germany, Austria and the Netherlands are home to world-renowned museums and cutting-edge art galleries as well as some of the most exciting music festivals around.

-Plan your trip here if you enjoy discovering new places and spending time in a creative hub.
+Plan a trip here if you enjoy discovering new places and spending time in a creative hub.

-If you’re after an unforgettable experience, the Northern Lights will not disappoint you.
-Watching this natural wonder is not the only unique winter activity you can find in countries like Sweden, Denmark, and Norway.
-Riding a reindeer or husky sled is enjoyable for kids and adults alike, and the local special cuisine will warm you up during long cold nights.
+For those after an unforgettable experience, the Northern Lights will not disappoint.
+Watching this natural wonder is not the only unique winter activity one can find in countries like Sweden, Denmark, and Norway.
+Riding a reindeer or husky sledge is enjoyable for kids and adults alike, and the local special cuisine will warm visitors up during long cold nights.

-If you prefer to travel during the summer, the Northern countries host some of the most amazing summer music festivals in the area.
+If one prefers to travel during the summer, the Northern countries host some of the most amazing summer music festivals in the area.
 The lineups include both local and world-famous artists.
 Gotland Island festival in Sweden is a good place to start.